tensorflow/swift/KNOWN_ISSUES.md

 # Swift for TensorFlow Known Issues

-This is a curated list of known Swift for TensorFlow issues.
+This is a curated list of Swift for TensorFlow known issues and missing features.
 With every release, new issues are added and resolved issues are updated.

+Legend:
+* Notable issues are marked in **bold**.
+* Issues under active development are marked with 🚧.

 Please see the [JIRA issue tracker](https://bugs.swift.org/projects/TF/issues) for a full list of known issues.